 The Company records the fair value of a liability for an asset retirement obligation both as an asset and a liability when there is a legal obligation associated with the retirement of a tangible long-lived asset and the liability can be reasonably estimated.
 The Company has identified certain conditional asset retirement obligations at various current and closed facilities.
 These obligations relate primarily to asbestos abatement, underground storage tank closures and restoration of leased properties to the original condition.
 Using investigative, remediation and disposal methods that are currently available to the Company, the estimated costs of these obligations were accrued.
-As of March 29, 2024 and September 29, 2023, the Company has \$ 12.7 million and \$ 12.3 million, respectively, recorded as liabilities within "Other Noncurrent Liabilities" on the Company's Consolidated and Combined Balance Sheets.
+As of March 29, 2024 June 28, 2024 and September 29, 2023, the Company has \$12.7 million \$12.9 million and \$12.3 million, respectively, recorded as liabilities within "Other Noncurrent Liabilities" on the Company's Consolidated and Combined Balance Sheets.

 On May 13, 2022, Cake Love Co. ("Cake Love") commenced a putative class action lawsuit against AmeriPride Services, LLC ("AmeriPride"), a subsidiary of Vestis, in the United States District Court for the District of Minnesota.
 The lawsuit was subsequently updated to add an additional named plaintiff, Q-Mark Manufacturing, Inc. ("Q-Mark" and, together with Cake Love, the "Plaintiffs").
 Plaintiffs allege that the defendants increased certain pricing charged to members of the purported class without the proper notice required by service agreements between AmeriPride and members of the purported class and that AmeriPride breached the duty of good faith and fair dealing.
 Plaintiffs seek damages on behalf of the purported class representing the amount of the allegedly improperly noticed price increases along with attorneys' fees, interest and costs.
-The parties have engaged in discovery.
-AmeriPride has moved for summary judgment related to Cake Love.
-The parties engaged in mediation, which has resulted in ongoing settlement discussions.
-The case is currently stayed until May 9, 2024.
-The stay may or may not be extended while settlement discussions are ongoing.
-The Company believes it has numerous defenses and intends to continue to vigorously defend the action.
-The Company cannot predict the outcome of this legal matter, nor can it predict whether any outcome will have a material adverse effect on the combined statements of income and/or combined statements of cash flows.
-Accordingly, the Company has made no material provision for this legal matter in the Consolidated and Combined Financial Statements.
+In the current quarter, the parties reached a settlement in principle, subject to court approval.
+The parties' settlement includes, among other terms, a monetary component of \$3.1 million.
+The full amount of the proposed settlement has been provided for in the Consolidated and Combined Financial Statements.